SapixDBSapixDB/Docs

 What's Next

-• Compliance that is structural, not procedural
+• Compliance must be structural, not procedural

-• Schemas that can evolve without migrations
+• Schemas evolve without migrations

 © 2026 Sensart Technologies LLC.
 All rights reserved.← Back to sapixdb.com